Thai traditional games: Dern Kala

 Dern Kala (เดินกะลา) is a game that involves walking on coconut shells.
 Players use two cleaned coconut shells with a hole drilled in the middle for stringing a rope, about 1 meter long.
 The rope is tied tightly to prevent the shells from falling off while walking.
 The objective of the game is to walk to the finish line without falling off the shells.
 The game helps to train balance and develop body strength, while also providing fun for players.

 Jam Jee

 Jam Jee (จ้ำจี้) is a finger guessing game played by sitting in a circle with both hands overturned on the floor.
-One person becomes the leader and uses their index finger to dip the other players' fingers one by one while singing.
-When the singing ends, the person whose finger was dipped must fold that finger.
+One person becomes the leader and uses their index finger to touch the other players' fingers one by one while singing.
+When the singing ends, the person whose finger was touched must fold that finger.
 The game continues until one player folds all their fingers, and they are declared the loser.